North Toowoomba

 Population growth drivers in North Toowoomba are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-North Toowoomba's population, as of November 2025, is estimated at around 3,388 people.
-This figure reflects an increase of 56 individuals since the 2021 Census, which reported a population of 3,332 people in the area.
-The change was inferred from AreaSearch's estimation of the resident population at 3,366 following examination of ABS's latest ERP data release (June 2024), along with an additional 9 validated new addresses since the Census date.
-This results in a population density ratio of 1,694 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 65.0% of overall population gains during recent periods, driving primary growth for the area.
+As per AreaSearch's analysis of ABS population updates and new addresses validated since the Census, the suburb of North Toowoomba had an estimated population of around 3,460 as of Feb 2026.
+This figure represents a growth of 128 people (3.8%) from the 2021 Census count of 3,332 individuals.
+The increase is inferred from AreaSearch's resident population estimate of 3,366 following examination of ABS's latest ERP data release in June 2024 and an additional 9 validated new addresses since the Census date.
+This results in a population density ratio of 1,730 persons per square kilometer, higher than average national levels assessed by AreaSearch.
+Overseas migration contributed approximately 65.0% to overall population gains in recent periods for North Toowoomba.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
-Future population dynamics anticipate an above median growth of regional areas across the nation.
-The North Toowoomba statistical area is projected to expand by 692 persons to 2041, reflecting a gain of 21.0% in total over the 17 years.
+For projections, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For SA2 areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future population trends suggest an above median growth rate for regional areas nationwide.
+Based on aggregated SA2-level projections, North Toowoomba is expected to increase by 681 persons to reach a total of 4,141 individuals by 2041, reflecting an overall increase of 18.4% over the 17-year period.

 Frequently Asked Questions - Population